oneHamidreza/Meow-Framework-MVVM/README.md

 List of dependencies can be found in [meow.AppConfig.kt](https://github.com/oneHamidreza/Meow-Framework-MVVM/blob/master/buildSrc/src/main/java/meow/AppConfig.kt) in `Dependencies` Object.

-Check out [build.gradle.kts](https://github.com/oneHamidreza/Meow-Framework-MVVM/blob/master/Framework/build.gradle.kts) in Sample module to avoid any issues that is related to setup & adding Framework.
+Check out [build.gradle.kts](https://github.com/oneHamidreza/Meow-Framework-MVVM/blob/master/Framework/build.gradle.kts) in Sample module to avoid any issues that related to setup & adding Framework.
 We recommend that use `Kotlin DSL Gradle` instead of `Groovy` .
 That is not Buggy 😊.

 > Enable androidx in `gradle.properties`.